Bai-ee/ET00_Player_Code/README.md

 ### DISCLAIMER
 <br>

-This repo provides elevated UX for cross-device music streaming and the right click download experience.
-Bai-ee/EditTrax is not responsible for how this repo is used by the pubic and urges everyone to have good wallet hygiene when collecting NFTS.
-DO NOT consider the content placed within this experience secured and inaccessible.
+Bai-ee/EditTrax is not responsible for how this repo is used by the public and urges everyone to have good wallet hygiene when collecting NFTS.
+This repo provides elevated UX for cross-device music streaming and a right click download experience.
+DO NOT consider the content placed within this nft secured and inaccessible.
 It can be downloaded regardless of ownership when viewing the network tab in developer tools.
-The trick is to integrate this feature into a more robust tone.js experience.
-EXAMPLE: The [Alpha Test EditTrax player](https://objkt.com/asset/hicetnunc/612561) takes loops and renders a full track in real time at the time of download via tone.js, eliminating the aforementioned issues.
+The trick is to integrate the download feature into a more robust tone.js experience.
+EXAMPLE: The [Alpha Test EditTrax player](https://objkt.com/asset/hicetnunc/612561) renders loops in a full track at the time of download, eliminating the aforementioned issue.
 <br><br>

 # Tech Stack